sp-ee/ResearchKit/README.md

 Installation
 ------------

-The lastest stable version of ResearchKit framework can be cloned with
+The latest stable version of ResearchKit framework can be cloned with

 ```
 git clone -b stable https://github.com/ResearchKit/ResearchKit.git